 Providing and adding extra seating to an office is an important consideration during the initial design or during a later remodel.
-The seating should be comfortable and plentiful and allow the customer a spot that makes them feel at ease and relaxed.
+The Extra Seating should be comfortable and plentiful and allow the customer a spot that makes them feel at ease and relaxed.
 Don’t forget about your staff during breaks and social opportunities, as comfort isn’t just important at their desk.
-Plus, cleverly designed seating can give an office additional and clever storage.
+Plus, cleverly designed seating can give an office Extra Seating and clever storage.

 - Window seating may be created from a strong book case turned on its side.
 The seat will still serve as a shelf.
 Simply stack the books flat instead of setting them on their bottom edge.
 Baskets can be slid onto the shelves to create drawer-like storage.
 Or, make the window seat a more traditional bench style with storage below the lid/seat.
 This is a good place to store office files.
 This style of seating provides extra seating and extra storage.

 - Sofas and coaches may be used in offices that are providing services for people who are part of a team, such as couples and parents with their children.
 If a sofa is appropriate, it may double as a napping spot for those whose office hours never seem to end.

 - Chairs or ottomans set below a console table can accommodate children.
 If the business revolves around children, such as organizations to help teach or support children’s needs, remember to provide child sized Extra Seating.

 Think Outside the Box